United States Trivia Your History Teacher Never Taught You

 The number of U.S. presidents who were only children

 Zero!
 Every single U.S. president has had, at the very least, a half-sibling.
 The four U.S. presidents who had half-siblings, not full siblings, were Franklin Roosevelt, Gerald Ford, Bill Clinton, and Barack Obama.
 The president with the most siblings was James Buchanan, the 15th president, who had six sisters and four brothers.
-These “facts” that you’ve always believed about the presidents are actually false.

 The only U.S. president to never marry